Naamloos/SubCounter/README.md

 # SubCounter
-A noob-friendly and fully customizable Youtube subscriber counter.
+A noob-friendly and fully customizable Youtube subscriber counter written in PHP.

 ## Thanks
 ##### Made by: [NaamloosDT](https://github.com/NaamloosDT/)